banskt/quasi-laplace-simulation/README.md

 # Simulation pipeline for validation of quasi-Laplace approximation

-We use B-LORE to perform quasi-Laplace approximation for multiple logistic regression.
+B-LORE uses quasi-Laplace approximation for multiple logistic regression.
-We compare quasi-Laplace multiple logistic regression with:
+In this simulation pipeline, we compare quasi-Laplace multiple logistic regression with other methods:
- * multiple probit regression (piMASS, GEMMA)
+ * multiple probit regression (piMASS, GEMMA) using point-normal prior
- * multiple logistic regression with linear approximation (FINEMAP)
+ * multiple logistic regression with linear approximation (FINEMAP) using point-normal prior
- * multiple linear regression (piMASS)
+ * multiple linear regression (piMASS, GEMMA) using point-normal prior
+ * simple logistic regression (SNPTEST)

 In our simulations, we vary the following parameters:
  * heritability (h)